ADitta/ignite/README.md

 # ToDo

-- fix animation glitch when loading a game
-- add mobile responsivenesss
+- add a more vibrant color scheme

 # How to run this project locally